Loosdorf: The Ledóchowska house in Loosdorf from 1862

 In 1843 the Austrian Polish count Antoni August Halka Ledóchowski, a brother of the later Archbishop and Cardinal Mieczysław Halka Ledóchowski, acquired the estate Sitzenthal near Loosdorf.
 He was married to Countess Seilern and they had three sons, Timothy, Anthony, and Casimir.
 After the early death of his first wife, he married Countess Josephine Salis-Zizers.

 In 1862 Anthoni Halka Ledóchowski built a manor house in Loosdorf, where he moved, together with his family.
 In 1863 Mary Theresa was born in this house.
 Then followed Julia (later called Ursula, after becoming a nun), then Wlodimir, Mary, Ernestine, Frances and Ignatius.
 Two others died soon after their birth.

 Due to the bank crash of 1873, Antoni Halka Ledóchowski lost most of his capital, so in 1874 he sold his house in Loosdorf and moved to St. Pölten.
 Julia and Mary Theresa attended the Institute B.M.V., then a grammar school for girls run by nuns of the congregation founded by Mary Ward.
-In April 1882 Count Antoni Halka Ledóchowski acquired an estate in Lipnica in Lower Poland, about 48 km from Cracow.
+In April 1882 Count Antoni Halka Ledóchowski acquired an estate in Lipnica in Lower Poland, about 48 km from Kraków.
 Mary Theresa conducted the renovation and enlargement of the manor house, and in 1883 the family moved there.

-In 1883 Julia Halka Ledóchowska became an Ursuline nun in Cracow and after a year she got the name Ursula.
+In 1883 Julia Halka Ledóchowska became an Ursuline nun in Kraków and after a year she got the name Ursula.
 She became a missionary in Russia and Scandinavia.
 She founded the Congregation of the Ursulines of the Agonizing Heart of Jesus, also called the Grey Ursulines, because of their grey habits.
 Her brother Wlodimir Halka Ledóchowski was the 26th general of the Jesuits.
 Mary Theresa founded the Soladity of Saint Peter Claver, that acted against slavery in Africa.
 Ignatius became a general in the Polish army.
 In 1975 Mary Theresa was beatified by Pope Paul VI.
 In 1983 Ursula Halka Ledóchowska was also beatified, by Pope John Paul II.
-In 2003 Ursula Halka Ledóchowska was canonized as a Roman Catholic saint by Pope John Paul II.
+In 2003 Ursula Ledóchowska was canonized as a Roman Catholic saint by Pope John Paul II.

 In 1883 the Ledóchowska House came into the property of the Counts of Montecuccoli.
 It changed hands several times.
 From 1928 until 1938 it belonged to the Chamber of Agriculture of Lower Austria, which opened an agricultural winter school in the building.
 Finally, the Soladity of Saint Peter Claver of Salzburg, that was founded by Mary Theresa Ledóchowska, acquired the house.